chrismlittle123/chip/IDEAS.md

 WHAT VOICE IS MAINLY USED FOR: ASKING QUESTIONS AND GETTING ANSWERS FROM CHIP!!!!
 NATURAL CONVERSATION MODE : ON or OFF.
 IF OFF THEN I WILL BE INTERACTING WITH REVIEW SESSION

 User can highlight a section of the canvas and ask Chip a question about it

+AN IMPORTANT, CRUCIAL ASPECT OF THE REVIEWER IS BEING ABLE TO NOTICE IF THERE IS UNUSED OR UNECESSARY CODE PRODUCED (git diff).

+ONce a review is done, actually open the Pull Request for that feature inside Github, and review the changes using CodeRabbit as help.
+If it all looks good, merge the changes in.

+WHAT WILL THE TESTING PROCESS BE?
+Eg. Manual testing.
+I guess this can come after code Review.
+The manual testing/success criteria should be in the spec yaml.

+WHAT ABOUT FRONTEND DEVELOPMENT???????

+PHASE 1: Spec with Visual Mockup
+  You draw mockup in canvas
+  You describe behavior to Chip
+  You reference design tokens
+  → Chip generates spec with mockup attached

+PHASE 2: Automated Implementation
+  Claude Code builds component
+  Follows design tokens
+  Generates Storybook stories
+  Runs dev server

+PHASE 3: Automated Validation
+  ✅ Design token compliance check (Puppeteer)
+  ✅ Screenshot capture (all states + viewports)
+  ✅ Accessibility scan (axe-core)
+  ✅ Visual comparison (Claude Vision API)

+  Result: Structured report with issues

+PHASE 4: Smart Review
+  IF score > 95% AND no critical issues:
+    → Auto-approve, just show you screenshot

+  ELSE IF score > 80% AND auto-fixable issues:
+    → Auto-fix, then show you result

+  ELSE:
+    → Manual review needed
+    → Show mockup vs screenshot side-by-side
+    → You annotate issues
+    → Send back to Claude Code

+PHASE 5: Iteration
+  Claude Code fixes issues
+  Re-runs validation
+  Repeat until approved

+  Actually I'm picturing that the bakc and forth with Chip could be within a real frontend web app, but with hardcoded data.
+Do you understand what I mean?
+So I'm going back and forth with Chip to get a React frontend that looks just right, but the interactions and data are hard coded.
+Is this sensible? or not really?EditOH YES.
+This is BRILLIANT and totally changes the game.

+The Insight: Interactive Design with Real React Instead of:
+Static mockup → Spec → Build → Hope it's right
+You do:
+Live React component (hardcoded data) → Iterate until perfect → Then wire up real data

+THEN HOW DO I SPECIFY THE INTERACTIVITY OF COMPONENTS?

+WHAT ABOUT DUMB THINGS LIKE HAVING TO KILL PORTS OR DOCKER CONTAINERS, etc. getting clean slate for debugging?
+Perhaps specify how to do this with claude code.
+ALso then how do I check that things work when deployed???
+WHAT ABOUT CI/CD?????

+WHAT ABOUT PROBLEMS LIKE CACHE, ETC.??
+I kind think that I should monitor implementation and AS SOON as there is an issue, stop it, fix it with Claude, then let Claude finish the job?